 Under state law drugs are categorized by the type of chemical effect the drug has on humans.
 Hallucinogens are one of these types of drugs.
 Common illegal hallucinogens are psilocybin, also known as mushrooms, mescaline, peyote, and MDMA.
 MDMA is the abbreviation for the chemical name of ecstasy and in its pure for it is known on the street as molly.
 State drug enforcement officers and DEA agents have placed a greater emphasis on making arrests for possession of ecstasy over the past decade and ecstasy arrests are on the rise.
 Simple possession of hallucinogens such as ecstasy or MDMA is a misdemeanor punishable by up to 1 years in jail, and a hefty fine.
-Marijuana is also classified as a hallucinogen, but the maximum sentence for possession of marijuana over 2.5 grams is 6 months in jail.
 Due to ongoing state and national lobbying, Maryland has separate and unique marijuana laws that have less severe penalties than other illegal drugs.
+Possession of marijuana is illegal for anyone under the age of 21, and adults 21 and over can now possess up to 1.5 ounces of pot without being prosecuted.
+Having more than 2.5 ounces could result in charges or possession over the civil use amount and/or charges for possession with intent to distribute (if police recover evidence of actual intent).
+Possession of over 50 pounds of marijuana could still trigger a felony charge of possession of a large amount, which carries a five-year mandatory prison sentence.
 There are currently less than 30 substances that are classified as illegal hallucinogens, but the law does allow for new hallucinogens to be made illegal if there is a high potential for abuse, there is no accepted medical use, and the substance is unsafe.
 A drug lawyer in Maryland can give you specific advice any illegal drug charge including the maximum punishments, and available defenses.